katie5/dp-2016/Text-DP-2016.md

 - yes, and I have read it
 - yes, but I didn't have chance to read it yet
 - no
-Pokud předchozí otázka jenom směřovala na GG, tato už se otevřeně ptá na její existenci.
+Pokud předchozí otázka jenom směřovala na Global Guidance, tato už se otevřeně ptá na její existenci.

 **Výsledky:**